 Are the metrics identifying areas of improvement?

-KPIs need to be comprehensive enough to portray an accurate picture of a situation, but not so comprehensive that they become overwhelming.
-Similarly, limiting users to two or three metrics may lead to inefficiencies down the road.
+KPIs need to accurately depict the situation without drowning the user in data.
+However, limiting users to two or three metrics may lead to inefficiencies down the road.

 This means businesses will have to take stock of their goals and current practices to identify the ideal number of metrics for their unique needs.
 Although there is no precise number that works best in every situation, some experts have managed to extrapolate ballpark ranges based on current practices.

 There will be some variance depending on which business or department is asked.
 Researchers from Taiwan’s Tamkang University conducted a survey within the finance industry to discover the majority of respondents (approximately 66 percent) placed the ideal number of KPIs between 4 and 6.
 And a McKinney Rogers report on KPIs for senior management estimated the maximum number should fall between 8 and 10.

 While there is no solid ruling on the issue, most experts agree that it is important to strike a balance that fits your needs.

 Challenges in KPI Reporting

 When reporting time comes, your IT team might be feeling the pain:

 It's time to alleviate that pain—and bring IT and the business together.

 Technical teams may believe a business user knows how to generate a report when he or she does not have expertise with BI tools.
 Creating and implementing KPIs as part of a company-wide strategy can address misalignments like these to ensure that business teams have both the tools and the training they need.